 Rolling the Balls

 Use a cookie dough scoop to make uniform balls.
-Or, if you are good at rolling balls, you might be able to shape equal-sized balls with your hands by estimating the amount of mix.
+Alternatively, if you are skilled at rolling balls, you may be able to shape equal-sized balls with your hands by estimating the amount of mix.
 Try to make them about 1 1/2 inches in diameter.

 Freezing Spinach Balls for Later

-This recipe is great for making ahead when you are planning a party.
-Freeze the balls after you roll them but before you bake them.
-First, place the balls on a baking sheet to freeze them — so they are not touching.
-After they freeze, they can touch each other without sticking together and be stored in an airtight container or freezer bag.
-They will keep in the freezer for a few weeks, and freezing doesn’t alter their taste.
+This recipe is ideal for preparing in advance when hosting a party.
+After rolling the balls, freeze them before baking.
+Start by placing the balls on a baking sheet, ensuring they are not touching.
+Once frozen, they can be transferred to an airtight container or freezer bag without sticking together.
+They will remain fresh in the freezer for a few weeks, and freezing does not affect their flavor.

 Baking Frozen Spinach Balls

 When you are ready to bake them, place them on a baking sheet while frozen — there is no need to thaw them.
 Place them into the oven and bake for a longer time (20-25 minutes) than their unfrozen bake time of 12-15 minutes.
-This makes party planning easier since you can prepare ahead of time!
+This makes party planning easier, as you can prepare ahead of time.

 Serve with Skewer Sticks

 These spinach balls are perfect for serving with skewer sticks because they don’t fall apart easily.
-If planning to give them to guests who can’t eat gluten, make sure not to let them touch foods with gluten by placing them on a separate platter.
+If planning to serve them to guests who can’t eat gluten, make sure to keep them separate from foods containing gluten by placing them on a separate platter.
 Enjoy!

 Other Green Foods You Might Like